sgranade/choicescript_vscode/README.md

 - You can now re-run Randomtest using the previous run's settings, to make it easier to repeat Randomtest runs with custom settings.
 - By default, each Randomtest run that captures output saves it to a unique document.
 A new setting lets you save results to the same document so it's easier to make changes to your game, re-run Randomtest, and immediately see the results.
-- Improved quicktest error message handling to properly identify what file the error occurred in.
+- Improved Quicktest error message handling to properly identify what file the error occurred in.
 - Several fixes to syntax highlighting and parsing `#options` and their associated `*if`s.